Sant'Ambrogio e Carlo al Corso: Construction

 The church of the Saints Ambrogio and Carlo al Corso is the national church of the Lombards, to whom in 1471 Pope Sixtus IV gave, in recognition of their valuable construction work of the Sistine Chapel, the small church of S. Niccolò del Tufo, which was first restored and then dedicated to S. Ambrogio, the patron saint of Milan.

 Its construction was begun in honour of the canonization of St. Charles Borromeo in 1610, under the direction of Onorio Longhi and, after his death, of his son Martino Longhi the Younger.
 The site was that of the former church of San Nicola de Tofo.
 The ground plan is based on the Latin cross.
 The dome, resembling that of Santi Luca e Martina, was designed by Pietro da Cortona (1668), who was also responsible for the apse and rich internal decorations.
 The façade was designed by Cardinal Luigi Alessandro Omodei, who financed the completion of the church, and did not like the project prepared by Carlo Rainaldi.

+Since 1906, the maintenance of the basilica has been entrusted to the priests of the Institute of Charity.

 Decoration

 The central vault is frescoed with a Fall of the Rebel Angels (1677–1679) by Giacinto Brandi.
 The altarpiece, depicting the Saints Ambrose and Charles Borromeo with the Virgin and Jesus, was painted around 1685–1690 by Carlo Maratta.
 The stucco decoration was by Giacomo and Cosimo Fancelli.
-The statue of the saints were by Francesco Cavallini.
+The statue of the saints was by Francesco Cavallini.
 Frescos of Justice and Peace were painted by Girolamo Troppa.
 There are also paintings by the baroque painter Giovanni Battista Beinaschi.

-In the ambulatory behind the sanctuary is a niche where a reliquary containing the heart of St Charles is kept.
-It was donated to the church in 1614 by Cardinal Federico Borromeo, a cousin of the saint.
+San Carlo is the only church in Rome to have an ambulatory which contains the heart of Charles Borromeo, who was canonised on 1 November 1610 by Pope Paul V. It was donated to the church in 1614 by his cousin, Federico Borromeo.

 The 16th-century oratory of St. Ambrose is beyond the left transept.
 The first chapel on the right is dedicated to the Crucifixion and has a fresco of Vigilance by Paolo Albertoni.

-The second chapel, on the right is dedicated to Mary, Aid of Christians (Maria Auxilium Christianorum), has an image of the Virgin donated by St Vincent Pallotti in the 19th century.
+The second chapel, on the right, is dedicated to Mary, Aid of Christians (Maria Auxilium Christianorum), and has an image of the Virgin donated by St Vincent Pallotti in the 19th century.
 The third chapel on the right is dedicated to the Holy Family.
 On its left side is a depiction of The Redemptor and Sts Ambrose and Charles as well as the sepulchral monument of Federico Borromeo.

+In the chapel of the left nave dedicated to Saint Philip Neri, two paintings by Jacopo Zoboli are preserved: Saint Aloysius Gonzaga among the plague victims (on the right) and The Communion of Saint Stanislaus Kostka (on the left), both from 1726;

 On the exterior, to the sides of the apse and facing the ancient Mausoleum of Augustus, are two giant statues of the titular saints, among the largest in Rome.

 Other artists active in the church include Pasquale de' Rossi, Luigi Garzi, Francesco Rosa, Giovanni Battista Buonocore, and Fabbrizio Chiari.